 - Field Data to use experimental image data sets to define initial conditions for spatial simulations or to use the output of one spatial simulation as initial condition for another simulation.

 - Molecules – structured objects with binding sites having optional attribute states, such as phosphorylation

-- Species made of molecules (optionally) connected through binding sites.
+- Species are made of molecules (optionally) connected through binding sites.

-- Reaction rules that describe transformations of species classes by specifying initial and final states of molecules participating in the reaction.
+- Reaction rules describe transformations of species classes by specifying the initial and final states of molecules participating in the reaction.

 - Observables that describe classes of species with specified features, e.g. having the same site in a phosphorylated state.